dlchamp/Helply/README.md

 ### Cogs, Categories, and disnake-ext-plugin support
 `Helply` is able to parse the cog or category a command belongs to.
 This is useful if you wish to display an overview of command available within a category.
-If you are using cogs, you do not have to do anything extra.
-The cog associated with a command will be parsed automatically.
-However, if you're using [disnake-ext-plugins](https://github.com/DisnakeCommunity/disnake-ext-plugins), a command's cog will always be None.
-So, to set a commands category, we go back to the `extras` keyword to set the command's category:
+If you're using [disnake-ext-plugins](https://github.com/DisnakeCommunity/disnake-ext-plugins), a "plugin" key is automatically set within the command's `extras` dict and its value will be used instead.
+Finally, you may overwrite this category simply by assigning a value to a "category" key in the command's extras.

+`category` is set in the following order:
+1. A check for a "category" key in command.extras
+2. A check for a "plugin" key in command.extras
+3. The cog associated with the command, if applicable
+4. If all previous checks fail, category is set to None

+An example of manually setting or overriding a command's category:

 ```py
 @some_plugin.slash_command(name='command', extras={"category": "General"})